 The University Computer Club (or UCC for short) is a very unique group indeed.
-This is the UCC's 34^{rd} year, making it older than clubs like the Homebrew Computer Club of Bill Gates and Steve Wozniak fame.
-The UCC has had its share of (in)famous hackers, with members who have gone on to work at IBM, Apple, Google, Microsoft and Berkeley.
-Members of the UCC have also been involved in numerous high profile open source projects, including $GNOME^1$, Mozilla, G++ (the GNU C++ compiler), FreeBSD and the Linux kernel.
+The UCC was founded in 1974, making it one of the oldest computer clubs in the world.
+The UCC has had its share of (in)famous hackers, with members who have gone on to work at such prestigious organisations as IBM, Apple, Google, Microsoft (and iiNet).
+Members of the UCC have also been involved in numerous high profile open source projects, including $GNOME^1$ , Mozilla, G++ (the GNU C++ compiler), FreeBSD, the Linux kernel and the Squid proxy server.